miguelvandegoor/BachelorUVT/README.md

-# BachelorUVT
-Bachelor in Economics and Business Economics at Tilburg University.
+# Bachelor in Economics and Business Economics at Tilburg University